 - Take a look at the regulations for transferring to King’s from another university This includes guidance on how your final degree classification will be calculated.

 - If you require a Student visa for study, it is likely that you will need to make a new visa application.
-The UK Home Office is introducing a new immigration system which will come into effect from 5 October 2020.
-The new “Student Visa” route will replace the “Tier 4 (General)” visa route.
+The UK Home Office has introduced a new immigration system which came into effect from 5 October 2020.
+The new “Student Visa” route replaces the “Tier 4 (General)” visa route.
 Please read our article New Student Visa Immigration Route for more information.

 - Once your visa application is successful, King’s will provide you with a new CAS number, through the King’s Apply Portal.

 - You should also consider how a transfer might affect your funding or scholarship eligibility.
 Contact the Funding Office for more information.

 - Take a look at our guidance for disabled applicants, if you currently have a disability support plan in place.
 You can get in touch with the Disability Support Team if you have any issues or concerns with managing your condition or disability before studying at King’s.